jekyllgrim/NoMoreHitscans/README.md

 # NoMoreHitscans

- A GZDoom minimod that replaces monster hitscan attacks with projectiles
+ A GZDoom minimod that universally replaces monster hitscan attacks with projectiles (with adjustable speed).